get-convex/llama-farm-chat/README.md

 Follow [these docs](https://docs.convex.dev/production) to deploy your webapp to production.
 At a high level there's a few steps:

-1. `npx convex deploy`
-2. Deploying your web app to [Netlify](https://docs.convex.dev/production/hosting/netlify) /
+1. Deploying your web app to [Netlify](https://docs.convex.dev/production/hosting/netlify) /
    [Vercel](https://docs.convex.dev/production/hosting/vercel) / Amplify / etc.
-3. (Optional) connect a custom domain.
+   and optionally connect a custom domain.
+2. As part of your build, it will do a `npx convex deploy` which pushes to prod.
-4. Re-issue API keys for the production deployment:
+3. Re-issue API keys for the production deployment:

    ```sh
    # The JSON argument is optional but useful for tracking devices.
    npx convex run --prod workers:signMeUp '{ "name": "laptop A" }'
    ```

-   Or copy them from dev with `npx convex export` and `npx convex import --prod`.
+   Or copy all your data from dev with `npx convex export --path dev.zip` and `npx convex import dev.zip --prod`.
+   Make sure to update your workers to use the new convex URL & api key It pulls them from env variables `VITE_CONVEX_URL`, `WORKER_API_KEY`, and saves them to .env.local so if you're running your worker from the same repo you develop from, your worker will hit the dev backend unless you run `VITE_CONVEX_URL=https://my-animal-123.convex.cloud npm run worker` or similar.

 ### Running everything locally (including the Convex backend)